sPROFFEs/SpotiDL_telegram_bot/README.md

 - Duration-based validation using ffmpeg (optional)

 ### 📋 **Song Management**
+- Paginated playlist view to handle large number of playlists
 - List all songs in any playlist
 - Delete individual songs with confirmation
 - File existence verification